7 Secrets to Becoming Every Dog’s Favorite Human

 It’s in his blood

 While most dogs love and bond with every member of the family, there’s often one person they’re especially drawn to.
 And in some breeds, that draw tends to be stronger than in others, says Nicole Ellis, pet lifestyle expert at Rover.com.
 For example, grey hounds, Shiba Inus, Cairn terriers, and Basenjis often bond strongly with one person, while Labrador retrievers, golden retrievers, poodles, and beagles like to spread the love more equally.
-This is what your favorite dog breed says about your personality.

 It’s how she was raised